Positivity in the Renormalization of Effective Field Theory: Examples of RG equations with definite signs

 \section{Examples of RG equations with definite signs}

-We demonstrate the predictions of the EFT $a$-theorem with examples in the SMEFT and the EFT of gravity coupled to a single real scalar.
+We demonstrate the predictions of our main theorem with examples in the SMEFT and the EFT of gravity coupled to a single real scalar.
 In the SMEFT, we consider the full RG of the $H^4D^4$ operators induced by a pair of dimension\nobreakdash-6 operators.
 This expands on the example provided in \cite{Chala:2021wpj} with operators that cannot be generated at tree level by matching to weakly coupled UV completions.
 In particular, we also include contributions from $F^3$-type operators, which are computed here for the first time.
-In addition, we show that the EFT $a$-theorem can be applied even at dimension-6 in the SMEFT, although this requires a more careful inspection of the channels that contribute.
+In addition, we show that our theorem can constrain the RG of dimension-6 operators in the SMEFT, although this requires a more careful inspection of the channels that contribute.

 We define $\dot c_i \equiv 16\pi^2 \tfrac{d\,c_i}{d \ln \mu}$ throughout the supplemental material.
 We use the EFT Lagrangian in the form

 where we sum over dimension-$n$ operators $\mathcal{O}_{n,i}$ with the Wilson coefficient as $c_i$, and $\Lambda$ is the UV cutoff.
 The operators will be defined below for different EFTs.